eunid/netID-docs/docs/devportal/tutorial/services.md

 ## Sandboxed Mode

 Besides the general status as described above, **services** run by default (meaning after they are created) in a sandboxed mode which means they are not yet used/approved for production use.
-In sandboxed mode, a service and its respective **clients** are fully functional, but can only be used with explicitly whitelisted [test users](#manage-test-users)
+In sandboxed mode, a service and its respective **clients** are fully functional, but can only be used with netID-Accounts on the configured allowlist [test users](#manage-test-users)

 ## Detailed Functionality